DiamondLightSource/pymalcolm/CONTRIBUTING.rst

 instead declare them at the class level and initialise to None, then create the Attribute model in setup.

-TODO: add convenience for supplying private properties as per MotionChildPart

 .. code-block:: python

     class CounterPart(Part):